Morning-Train/Mail-notifications-for-Trello/README.md

 	  }
 	}
 Set this to your SMTP service provider, and SMTP user and SMTP pass.
 Read more here: https://github.com/andris9/Nodemailer

+#### 5 Adding a local user:
+You can add a local user by entering Mongo Shell and typing:

+    use mailnotifiersForTrello
+    db.userInfo.insert({'username':'yourUsername','password':'yourPassword'});

 ### Browser support